 It’s a norm for hotels and apartments to offer good quality toiletries, such as shampoo, conditioner and body wash.
 Many offer them in full large bottles.
 So you may skip these items or bring less of these when you visit Japan.
 You can verify by checking out hotel photos when making a booking.

 As Japan provides auto-washer and is fully equipped with toilet rolls (even in very remote toilets), I find myself using only one pack of tissue in my entire 9-day trip.
-You can bring fewer tissues too if you love travelling light like us.
+You can bring fewer tissues too if you love traveling light like us.

 16. Avoid expensive parking